Orion-zhen/our/README.md

 Orion User's Repository for Arch Linux

+This repository includes a bunch of useful AUR packages that are not listed in other popular Arch repositories, such as linuxqq-nt-bwrap, wechat-bin, wemeet patches, etc.

-The repo uses GitHub Actions to auto build some AUR packages and release them to GitHub and Huggingface daily 😉
+The repository builder is powered by GitHub Actions.
+It will automatically pull AUR packages, build them, and release to my GitHub page and Huggingface repository everyday 😉

 If you want some nice packages in AUR, just feel free to issue 🤗